 With their breathtaking sunsets and sugar-white sands, Florida beaches are a wonderful setting for any type of wedding.
 If you are looking for a beach or tropical themed wedding you will find every vendor, venue and service you need on or near a beach.

 Florida is the hottest travel destination on the planet.
-A new record was set in 2014 when 26 million people visited between January and March alone!
+A new record was set in 2017 when more than 60 million people visited the sunshine state in the first six month!
 The 19 commercial airports that support local and international tourism make getting in and out of the sunshine state a breeze.
 But what do you do once you and your guests have landed?
 Rental cars are fine for getting around, but not on your wedding day.

 - Tip If your wedding, reception and hotel accommodations are spread out over two or three properties you’ll want to consider hiring a coach service (shuttle bus, trolley or limo) for the wedding day and maybe even for the rehearsal too.
 This extra convenience will insure that your guests are at each event on time, with no worries about driving directions or getting stuck in local traffic.

-With 370,000 rooms available you’ll find all major hotel franchises throughout the state and some nationally acclaimed properties that are one-of-a-kind.
-Clearwater’s Sandpearl Resort, downtown St. Petersburg’s Renaissance Vinoy Hotel and St. Pete Beach’s Loew’s Don Cesar consistency rank in the top 50 worldwide.
+With over 400,000 rooms available you’ll find all major hotel franchises throughout the state and some nationally acclaimed properties that are one-of-a-kind.
+Clearwater’s Sandpearl Resort, downtown St. Petersburg’s Renaissance Vinoy Hotel and St. Pete Beach’s Don Cesar consistency rank in the top 50 worldwide.
 And there are hundreds of other outstanding properties as well.
 Every hotel worth it’s salt offers special pricing and incentives for weddings.
 This may include the entire event conducted on site or simply using the hotel as the preferred housing for your guests with the wedding and reception conducted elsewhere.
 Click the links in the margin to see more about some of our favorite Venues.